KyleHu14/portfolio/src/content/blog/watchface.md

 description: "My thoughts on working on a research project at UCI."
 ---

 Watchface was the first somewhat professional project that I worked on at UCI.
 Watchface is a smartwatch customization interface designed to help users create layouts for their devices.
 My role was to continue development after the original developer graduated.
 The project became a pivotal learning experience for me.
-You can visit the site here and get an idea of how it works [here](https://watchface-website.vercel.app/).
+You can visit the site and get an idea of how it works [here](https://watchface-website.vercel.app/).

 I worked under a PHD student who was studying smartwatch customization.
 I was to continue working on a Vuejs website that was built by a student who had just graduated.